samithcsachi/wine-quality-predictor/README.md

     - r2: 0.07460097151842737

-With this project have learned how can we used MLflow to identify the best parameters for the model.
-Also learned to deploy the app in streamlit.
+With this project have learned how we use MLflow to identify the best parameters for the model.
+Also learned to deploy the app in Streamlit.

-## Limitation and what can be improved
+## Limitations and what can be improved

-We can also use the traditional method of trying different algorithms to identify the best model with Hyper tunning parameters to get a more accurate model but that might be very time consuming process.
+We can also use the traditional method of trying different algorithms to identify the best model with hyper-tuning parameters to get a more accurate model, but that might be a  very time-consuming process.

 ## Workflows